 An ETF may lend securities to brokers, dealers and other financial institutions and other borrowers desiring to borrow securities provided that such securities lending qualifies as a "securities lending arrangement" for the purposes of the Tax Act.
 Securities lending may allow an ETF to earn additional income to offset its costs and help ensure the investment results of the ETF more closely correspond to its Underlying Index.
 All additional income earned by an ETF through securities lending will accrue to the ETF.
+The ETFs have received exemptive relief from the limitations in NI 81-102 so that each ETF may lend 100% of its investment portfolio to qualified borrowers.
 If an ETF carries out securities lending, an ETF will engage a lending agent with experience and expertise in completing such transactions.
 Each ETF may engage affiliates of the Counterparty as a lending agent of the ETF.